nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `filter [c/CATEGORY] [r/RATING] [f/<yes|no>] [t/TAG]...`

+* Refer to [common input fields](#Common-Input-fields) on what the different fields are and how to specify them.
+* `f/yes` filters for favourited flashcards while `f/no` filters for unfavourited flashcards.
 * Filters the specified flashcard based on category, rating, favourite status or tags.
 * Supports filtering of one or more different fields.
 For example:
     - `filter c/SDLC r/5` will filter out flashcards belonging to the SDLC category with a rating of 5.